Knowledge Editing for Large Language Models: A Survey: Datasets

 \section{Datasets}

-Recently, multiple datasets have been established to facilitate the evaluation of KME methods.
-In this section, we summarize the commonly-used datasets in Table ~\ref{tab:dataset} to benefit future KME research.
-Specifically, these datasets can be divided into two groups: \textbf{textual-output datasets} (i.e., generation tasks) and \textbf{categorical-output datasets} (i.e., classification tasks).
+Recently, multiple datasets have been established to facilitate the evaluation of KME methods, and we summarize the commonly-used datasets in Table ~\ref{tab:dataset} to benefit future KME research.
+Specifically, these datasets can be divided into two groups: \textbf{generation datasets} (i.e., textual output) and \textbf{classification datasets} (i.e., categorical output).
 The datasets are obtained from a variety of sources, including knowledge graphs, Wikipedia pages, crowd-sourced responses, etc., which are adapted by researchers to fit into the KME setting.